-This year, Eid ul-Adha is expected to begin on the evening of Thursday 30th July, though this is subject to the sighting of the moon and can vary depending on location.
+This year, Eid ul-Adha is expected to begin on Tuesday 20th July, though this is subject to the sighting of the moon and can vary depending on location.
 Qurbani sacrifices will need to be completed within three days of Eid ul-Adha officially beginning, between the 10th and 12th days of Dhul Hijjah.

 Qurbani in the UK often does not mean sacrificing an animal locally.
 Instead, Muslims in the UK will often provide an animal for a family or community elsewhere in the Ummah, forgoing the portions normally given to you and your neighbours, and instead provide more shares for those most in need.

 At Muslim Aid, we are proud to announce that we will be carrying out extensive Qurbani projects in 2021.
 Last year, your Qurbani donations reached some of the most isolated and poverty-stricken places around the world.
 With your support, we can continue to make a difference this year, too.

 We urge you to donate generously so that the positive influence of Qurbani can be felt around the world this Eid ul-Adha, Inshallah.